 How To Attain Realization

 Walking the path requires finding methods that affect awareness and consciousness.
 You can gain a lot of knowledge from studying, reading, and listening.
 But all this knowledge will go to waste.
 You must apply what you learn.
 So, find a resource or teacher that can give you one or more of the spiritual technologies listed above.
 Your focus must be on practices that produce results.
-This is the only way to attain realization.
+It is the only way to attain realization.
 Don’t get stuck in theory.
 Don’t be afraid to start.
 Just do it.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia